Igor-Ljucovic/my-projects/my-personal-projects/WeekMap/README.md

 - Containerization with **Docker**
 - CI/CD pipeline using **GitHub Actions**

+YouTube video showcasing this video game: https://www.youtube.com/watch?v=mh1XE7md0tk

+Note: At the time of recording, I only had two front-end tests (register and activity category).
+I may add more in the future, they would work in the same way.

-Note: While this app has pretty simple functionalities, I mostly used it as a project to learn about the technologies that I see other devs often talking about.
+Note: I used this project to learn technologies I often saw other developers talking about.
+After seeing Selenium and PowerShell, I got inspired and just had to turn my idea into reality.